EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Related Work

 \section{Related Work}

-Path prediction of humans is an area of interest across robotic and computer vision applications.
-In this section, we highlight key works in the domains of autonomous vehicles predicting the motion of pedestrians, the prediction of humans during sports activities, and the prediction of humans in social settings leveraging social context.
-We also highlight recent advances in diffusion models as a method of predicting trajectories.
+Path prediction of humans is an area of interest across the robotic and computer vision fields.
+In this section, we highlight key works in various domains such as autonomous vehicles, pedestrians walking directions, motion during sports activities, and humans in social settings leveraging social context.
+We also highlight recent advances in diffusion models as a method of generating various outputs.

-For autonomous vehicles (AV), predicting the motion of other vehicles and pedestrians is crucial for the AV to plan safe, informed trajectories \cite{rempe_trace_2023}.
-Recent approaches focus on extracting motion prediction from demonstrations \cite{karkus_diffstack_2022}.
-Traditionally algorithms for trajectory prediction relied on sequential prediction methods such as recurrent neural networks (RNNs), LSTMs, or GRUs \cite{tang_multiple_2019}.
-However, these models show limitations when confronted with complex, multi-modal sensor data due to the hidden state size and forgetting information in long sequences.
+For autonomous vehicles (AV), predicting the motion of both ego-vehicle and other traffic agents is crucial for the AV to plan safe, informed trajectories \cite{rempe_trace_2023}.
+Albeit the problem setup can vary from our task, sometimes more emphasizing third-person view trajectory prediction, we can still learn from their attempts.
+Recent approaches focus on extracting motion prediction from demonstrations \cite{karkus_diffstack_2022}, and integrate directly with planner in a differentiable manner.
+Traditionally algorithms for trajectory prediction relied on recurrent models such as RNNs, LSTMs, or GRUs \cite{tang_multiple_2019}.
+However, these models show limitations when confronted with complex, multi-modal sensor data, mainly due to the hidden state size and forgetting information in long sequences.
 Transformer-based models provide a powerful alternative offering benefits in multi-modal sensor streams and the ability to handle long-sequence inter-dependence's \cite{mercat_multi-head_2019, vaswani_attention_2023}.
-For AVs, it is often convenient to reconstruct the environment from a birds-eye-view (BEV) or 2D occupancy grid provided sensory inputs \cite{strohbeck_multiple_2020, schreiber_long-term_2019, chai_multipath_2019}.
-While such representations are easy to interpret when predictions are limited to a small set of modes or choices, they introduce a ``long tail" problem which is particularly impactful when the environment has less structure, presenting a need for research in representations that balance structure and flexibility in trajectory prediction \cite{rempe_generating_2022}
+For AVs, with numerous guiding traffic rules, it is often convenient to reconstruct the environment from a birds-eye-view (BEV) or 2D occupancy grid to fuse sensory inputs \cite{strohbeck_multiple_2020, schreiber_long-term_2019, chai_multipath_2019}.
+While such representations are easy to interpret and predictions are limited to a small set of modes or choices, they introduce a "long tail" problem which is particularly troublesome when the structured environment assumption crumbles, presenting a need for research in representations that balance structure and flexibility in trajectory prediction.\cite{rempe_generating_2022}